 - Hair Loss FAQs

 - Find a local Dermatologist in your town

 What vitamins are good for hair loss?

-A good daily multivitamin containing zinc, vitamin B, folate, iron, and calcium is a very reasonable choice.
+A good daily multivitamin containing zinc, vitamin B, folate, iron, and calcium is a reasonable choice, although there is no good evidence that vitamins have any meaningful benefit in alopecia.
 Newer studies suggest that vitamin D may be somewhat helpful and worth considering.
 Specific vitamin and mineral deficiencies like iron or vitamin B12 may be diagnosed by blood tests and treated.

 Learn more about: B12

 Multiple vitamins, including biotin, have been promoted for hair growth, but solid scientific studies for many of these claims are lacking.
 While taking biotin and other supplements marketed for hair, skin, and nails probably won't worsen anything, it may also not necessarily help the situation.
 Therefore, advertised hair-regrowth supplements should be approached with mild caution.

 Can itchy scalp cause hair loss?

 Itchy scalp may cause mild, reversible hair loss.
 Causes may include seborrheic dermatitis (dandruff).
 Treatments may include medicated shampoos like ketoconazole (Nizoral), OTC dandruff shampoos and topical steroid creams and lotions to help decrease itching.